Benson is located in the scenic and

 Old Tucson Movie Studio

-Pima Air Museum - a great display of airplanes and associated
+Pima Air Museum - a great display of airplanes and associated memorabilia!

 Saguaro National Monument East & West